alanmitchell/mini-monitor/docs/source/available-sensor-readers.rst

 Starting with Version 1.7, Mini-Monitor has an additional method to acquire sensor data, separate from the Sensor Reader classes described in the prior paragraph.
-Scripts or programs can be written that publish data to the Mini-Monitor MQTT broker (for more about the MQTT broker, see the :ref:`Notes for Developers <developers>`.
-That sensor data is then posted directly to a BMON server, without the use of a Reader class.
+Scripts or programs can be written to publish data to the Mini-Monitor MQTT broker (for more about the MQTT broker, see the :ref:`Notes for Developers <developers>`.
+That sensor data is then posted directly to a BMON server without the use of a Reader class.
-This technique is used to read data from Utility Meters, and that Utility Meter script is described below, in a section beyond the Reader descriptions.
+This technique is used to read data from Utility Meters, this script is discussed later in this document.

 Sensor Reader Classes
 ---------------------